SandraKla/Zlog_AdRI/docs/index.md

 <img src="https://render.githubusercontent.com/render/math?math={zlog(x) = (log(x) - \frac{log(UG) %2B log(OG)}{2}}) * \frac{3.92}{log(OG) - log(UG)}" align="center">

-If the zlog value deviates significantly from -1.96 to 1.96, the reference intervals and the age groups should possibly be renewed to obtain age-dependent reference intervals!
+If the zlog value deviates significantly from -1.96 to 1.96, the reference intervals and the age groups should possibly be renewed to obtain age-dependent reference intervals.

 <img src="shiny.png" align="center"/>

-*Link to the publication: A Tool for Plausibility Checks of Reference Interval Limits*
+Link to the publication: *A Tool for Plausibility Checks of Reference Interval Limits*

+See also the CRAN-package "zlog": Sebastian Gibb.
+(2021). ampel-leipzig/zlog: First public CRAN release.
+(1.0.0).
+Zenodo.
+[10.5281/zenodo.4732319](https://doi.org/10.5281/zenodo.4732319)